How to avoid using front-end libraries

 Today’s existing web technologies provide a wide range of useful (and sometimes unknown) tools.
 Developers can create rich content and features only relying on the base web stack: HTML, CSS, JavaScript.
 Here are some examples that can save time and lines of code:

-• CSS can be hacked in many ways and can go beyond its original styling duty: pseudo-element ::before and ::after to insert content, count property to iterate over elements, box-shadow to create complex border effects…
+… - CSS can be hacked in many ways and can go beyond its original styling duty: pseudo-element

-• The modern web brings a lot of new APIs (some are still WIP): offline storage, device access, web sockets, drag and drop… The list of these browser-native features is long but none of them requires external code.
+to create complex border effects… - The modern web brings a lot of new APIs (some are still WIP): offline storage, device access, web sockets, drag and drop… The list of these browser-native features is long but none of them requires external code.
 All you need is JavaScript!

 Create your own tools

 Your app is your app, styled by you.
 Don’t import a CSS library (Bootstrap, Foundation…).
 Create your own CSS components, your own helper classes but only the ones you really use.
 CSS libraries come with tons of default styles you don’t need.
-By doing that, you make sure 100% of your codebase is important and you’re in control of your style (dealing with external stylesheets is a pain, isn’t it !important?).
+By doing that, you make sure 100% of your codebase is important and you’re in control of your style (dealing with external stylesheets is a pain, isn’t it !important

 To bounce back on the fact that we often use a small part of imported libraries, why you couldn’t create your own JavaScript helper functions as well?
 Lodash or jQuery come with handy methods that could be made with Vanilla JavaScript (See: You Might Not Need jQuery).